Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 2. Plans ambitious microservices rewrite

-3. Business continues requesting features in old system
+3. Business continues requesting features in the old system

 4. Team maintains both systems, splitting attention